Joan Jara: Civil lawsuit

-In 2013, Jara filed a civil lawsuit against a former military officer she charges as responsible for her husband's death, Pedro Barrientos, who has lived in Florida for about 20 years and became an American citizen through marriage.
+In 2013, Jara filed a civil lawsuit against a former military officer she charged as responsible for her husband's death, Pedro Barrientos, who lived in Florida for about 20 years and became an American citizen through marriage.
 The lawsuit was filed under the Torture Victim Protection Act and the Alien Tort Statute, a federal law that lets American courts try foreign human rights disputes.
 Barrientos and six others were charged in Jara's murder in December 2012 based on a conscript's corroborated testimony.
+Joan Jara's testimony also played a crucial role in the civil trial.
+The trial court dismissed the Alien Tort Statute claims, concluding that the case lacked sufficient ties to the United States, but it allowed the Torture Victims Protection Act claims to proceed to trial.
+Following the trial, the jury found Barrientos liable for the torture of Víctor Jara and awarded the Jaras $28 million.
+Joan Jara appealed the trial court's dismissal of the Alien Tort Statute claims to the U.S. Court of Appeals for the Eleventh Circuit.
+The Eleventh Circuit upheld the trial court's dismissal of the claims, holding that federal courts cannot exercise jurisdiction under the Alien Tort Statute when all of the defendant’s relevant conduct took place outside the United States.